CONTACT US 020 3129 3301

 Look SPX 12 Dual

-• Sole.ID binding norm (example: Marker Squire 11 ID, Marker Griffon 13 ID, etc)
+• Sole.ID binding standard (examples: Marker Squire 11 ID, Marker Griffon 13 ID, etc.)

-• MNC binding norm (example: Salomon Warden MNC 11, Salomon Warden MNC 13, etc)
+• MNC binding standard (examples: Salomon Warden MNC 11, Salomon Warden MNC 13, etc.)

-• AT binding norm (example: Tyrolia Attack² 11 AT et Tyrolia Attack² 13 AT)
+• AT binding standard (examples: Tyrolia Attack² 11 AT and Tyrolia Attack² 13 AT)

-• MBS binding norm (example: Tyrolia MBS PR11, etc)
+• MBS binding standard (examples: Tyrolia MBS PR11, etc.)

-Non-compliant soles are used on certain touring boots and look very similar to the ISO 9523 touring soles.
-However, they do not feature the little toe lip on the front which makes them incompatible with traditional bindings.
-This type of sole can be easily be confused with another so refer to our product sheets or to the brand’s catalogue to make sure you’ve made the right choice.
+Non-compliant soles are found on some touring boots and are quite similar to the ISO 9523 touring sole standard.
+However, they lack front and rear welts, making them incompatible with alpine bindings.
+Be cautious, as this sole standard may be easily confused with others by an untrained eye.
+Refer to our product sheets or brand catalogues to ensure you make the right choice.

-The inserts are not a sole standard per se but ski boots featuring this system will work with insert bindings (also called Low Tech bindings) regardless of your sole standard.
-In other words, a Gripwalk boot with inserts will be compatible with both Gripwalk and Low Tech bindings.
+Inserts are not a sole standard per se, but boots equipped with this system work with insert bindings (also known as Low Tech bindings), regardless of the boot's sole standard.
+For example, a boot with a GripWalk sole and inserts will be compatible with all GripWalk bindings as well as Low Tech bindings.

 Sole/Binding